tylerwatt12/sdrtrunk-vce/README.md

 warnings against JDK 26, and it's got a clean bill of health from Sonar, with the exception of the usual complexity metrics that Sonar gets peeved about in anything more complicated than a Hello World.
-- I've got a parallel version of the jmbe library that this uses likewise lint-clean and optimized that can be used instead of the public version; if you auto-install the library in the configuration panels, you'll get the public version.
+- I've got a parallel version of the jmbe library that this uses likewise lint-clean and optimized that can be used instead of the public version; if you auto-install the library in the configuration panels, you'll get the public version, not mine.
+My version has a number of fixes that arose from problems encountered in testing; if you A/B them and mine does a better job for you, I'd like to know.
 - One key thread I'm presently pulling on is that the default P25 channel frequency rotation delay of 400ms might be a bit too aggressive; it seems fine for the most part, but in debug tracing I see it missing from time to time by ~200ms or so, and it seems as if it's being just a bit too quick to pull the trigger into rotation every so often.
 - I've limited the JVM maximum heap to 2GB in `build.gradle`, as my machine has 64GB, and thus apparently the JVM defaults decide that it's a 'server', and does a 25% of memory virtual allocation of 16GB, which is a bit on the generous side for